Rule-Based Explanations for Retrieval-Augmented LLM Systems: Rule-Based Explanation Formulation

 \begin{definition}[Rule Validity] Let $P_{\mathbf{s'}}$ denote the set of parents of $\mathbf{s'}$, i.e., the immediate supersets of $\mathbf{s'}$ (for a retention rule) or the immediate subsets of $(\mathbf{s} \setminus \mathbf{s'})$ (for an omission rule).
 We can define rule validity as a recursive predicate $V(\mathbf{s'}) = O(\mathbf{s'}) \wedge \forall \mathbf{t} \in P_{\mathbf{s'}}, V(\mathbf{t})$. \end{definition}

 By definition, all ancestors must be validated \emph{before} validating a descendant.
 A rule mining algorithm must first validate those rules that retain or omit the \emph{most} inputs (i.e., fully recurse) before unwinding the call stack to consider rules that retain or omit fewer inputs.
-Since our rules are expressed in terms of a \emph{set} of features $\mathbf{s'}$, this relationship can be characterized as set \emph{subsumption}.
-Ancestor rules are \emph{subsumed} by descendant rules, and are therefore redundant to the end user.
+Since a rule implicates all ancestor rules whose representative subset is a superset of its own, rules representing smaller subsets will implicate more rules than those representing larger, meaning that descendant rules have greater coverage than ancestor rules.
+Under this interpretation, descendant rules can be seen as \emph{subsuming} ancestor rules as the latter have less coverage (implicate fewer feature combinations).

-\begin{definition}[Rule Subsumption] A rule $r_1$ subsumes another rule $r_2$ iff every predicate in $r_2$ also appears in $r_1$. \end{definition}
+\begin{definition}[Rule Subsumption] A rule $r_1$ subsumes another rule $r_2$ iff every predicate in $r_1$ also appears in $r_2$. \end{definition}

 Moreover, rules that retain or omit \emph{fewer} inputs (i.e., descendants) are considered to have greater explanatory power, since by definition, their output predicate holds over more inputs (i.e., greater coverage).
 Rules that implicate smaller feature subsets $\mathbf{s'}$ are considered to be more \emph{minimal}.